Gangaridai: Larger part of Bengal

 The Rarh is located to the west of the Bhāgirathi-Hooghly (Ganges) river.
 However, Plutarch (1st century CE), Curtius (possibly 1st century CE) and Solinus (3rd century CE), suggest that Gangaridai was located on the eastern banks of the Gangaridai river.
 Historian R. C. Majumdar theorized that the earlier historians like Diodorus used the word Ganga for the Padma River (an eastern distributary of Ganges).

 Pliny names five mouths of the Ganges river, and states that the Gangaridai occupied the entire region about these mouths.
 He names five mouths of Ganges as Kambyson, Mega, Kamberikon, Pseudostomon and Antebole.
 These exact present-day locations of these mouths cannot be determined with certainty because of the changing river courses.
 According to D. C. Sircar, the region encompassing these mouths appears to be the region lying between the Bhāgirathi-Hooghly River in the west and the Padma River in the east.
 This suggests that the Gangaridai territory included the coastal region of present-day West Bengal and Bangladesh, up to the Padma river in the east.
 Gaurishankar De and Subhradip De believe that the five mouths may refer to the Bidyadhari, Jamuna and other branches of Bhāgirathi-Hooghly at the entrance of Bay of Bengal.

 According to the archaeologist Dilip Kumar Chakrabarti, the centre of the Gangaridai power was located in vicinity of Adi Ganga (a now dried-up flow of the Hooghly river).
 Chakrabarti considers Chandraketugarh as the strongest candidate for the centre, followed by Mandirtala.
-James Wise believed that Kotalipara in present-day Bangladesh was the capital of Gangaridai.
+British Civil Surgeon James Wise believed that Kotalipara in present-day Bangladesh was the capital of Gangaridai.
 Archaeologist Habibullah Pathan identified the Wari-Bateshwar ruins as the Gangaridai territory.